Chapter 1 : two sisters, dark and light, red and white

 Background: Font color:

 It drew him to her: the provocation in her gaze, the rebelling for rebellion's sake, the determination to consume herself so that no one else could.

-And so she trapped the men looking for candy.
-She bottled her blood and tipped it into their mouths with a kiss, the drop of Veela poison enough to drive them mad.
-It had filled his throat like cough syrup, viscous and choking, curing his fang-toothed bark.
+She trapped the men looking for candy.
+Bottled her blood and tipped it into their mouths with a kiss, the drop of Veela poison enough to drive them mad.
+It had filled his throat like cough syrup, viscous and choking his bark.
 She made him docile.
 She made him hers when he was not hers, when he belonged to the golden-haired nymph, standing tall and grim on slippery legs, shrouded in priestess white, so pure, so clean, so cold.
 Too good for the world, they said.
 Too good for him.

 But the nymph was not good enough to keep him hers and keep him tame.
 The nymph was not a shadowed speck, consumingly sweet.
 She could not freeze the tainted blood in his veins and on his tongue.
 She could only keep him collared on the path, while the girl in tattered red strayed, picking flowers and plucking petals.

 He gnashed and beat his tail, whining and snarling.
 Instinct was incurable, the red girl would mock, and her golden-haired sister would respond by pulling the leash tighter.
 But he had tasted blood, and sweet blood was his wish, so he gnawed at the rope until it frayed.
 She held him by the collar, and so he sunk his teeth into her flesh.
 She retreated, and so he lunged.